INT 601 - Overview

 - Assignments and Class Notices:

 You must have a FirstClass account for this course.
-If you do not yet have an account or need a tutorial on use of FirstClass, contact the IT Help Center at http://www.umaine.edu/firstclass/ to activate your account and http://www.umaine.edu/it/software/tutorials/firstclass/ for tutorials.
+If you do not yet have an account or need a tutorial on use of FirstClass, contact the IT Help Center at http://www.umaine.edu/umas/index.cgi to activate your account and http://www.umaine.edu/it/software/tutorials/firstclass/ for tutorials.
 You will communicate with other classmates and the instructor through the INT 601 FirstClass folder and deliver all out-of-class assignments to the FirstClass assignment folder for the course.
 I recommend that you download the FirstClass client software to your computer if you have not already done so.
 You should always be able to deliver your materials and access the materials of others by logging on to the FirstClass website or by using the client software.

 - Participating Live at a Distance:

 - Obtain a Skype Account:

 All distance students should also have a Skype account for this course (see http://www.skype.com) as a backup.
 Please forward your Skype username to firstname.lastname@example.org after enrolling in the course.
 If the ConnectPro technology fails for a class discussion session, the instructor may initiate a conference call on Skype.
 We might use it as other times as well.
 Note: Because video on Skype can cause band width problems on conference calls with large numbers of participants, please set your preferences as follows: Skype > Preferences > Calls > Uncheck the option of ”Start video automatically at the beginning of a call” and Skype > Preferences > Privacy > Allow video & screen sharing from “Nobody.”